julie-nguyen-ds/asean-workshops-2024/README.md

-# 2024 APJ Workshops
+# 2024 ASEAN Workshops

 ## Summary

 This workshop is designed to help customers have hands-on experiences with the key features of databricks such as following:

-1. SQL Warehouse: Using Databricks DBSQL to create tables, insert data, and explore the data for analytics and visualisation
+1. DI Platfrom: Leverage SQL Assistant to explore the data and get help and suggestion for bug fixes
 2. UC + Lineage: Work with key features of Unity Catalog, including access control, AI meta suggestion, and Lineage
 3. Lakeview Dashboard: Creating Lakeview Dashboard based on the Lab data, expore Lakeview features
-4. DI Platfrom: Leverage SQL Assistant to explore the data and get help and suggestion for bug fixes
-5. GenAI: Explore GenAI features such as prompt engineering, Vector Search and building your first RAG
+4. Genie: Explore Genie to quickly get insights on your data using natural language

 ## Prerequisite